bobthechemist/wiringPiLink/README.md

 In theory, all you need to do is compile the c code (with compile.sh) and then put it into the appropriate directory (./wiringPiLink/LibraryResoruces/Linux-ARM/) and then you can call it (from ./) using <<wiringPiLink`

+## Library versions ##

+1.0.2 Added ability to read analog signals through the SPI interface and a MCP3008 1.0.1 Basic GPIO pin reading and writing along with software PWM